ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - : unit = ()
 ```

-For loop are convenient when iterating over arrays.
+For loops are convenient to iterate over arrays.
 ```ocaml
 # let sum = ref 0 in
   for i = 0 to Array.length a - 1 do sum := !sum + a.(i) done;